GET STUFF OUT OF YOUR WAY & INTO A STORAGE CONTAINER@Model.Title.HeadingType>

 - Remove any food, which can attract pests.

 - Apply furniture oil to wood pieces for added protection before placing furniture in your portable unit.
 Be sure to give them time to dry before wrapping them.

 - Disassemble larger items such as tables, bed frames, etc., to maximize space.

 - Bag and label all hardware.

-- When stacking furniture, use moving blankets between pieces to prevent scratching.
-Use tape over the blankets to hold them in place, but never apply tape directly to your furniture.
+- Use moving blankets between pieces to prevent scratching when stacking furniture.
+Tape the blankets to hold them in place, but never apply tape directly to your furniture.

-- It’s best to store electronics in their original boxes.
-If their original packaging isn’t available, pack items separately in bubble wrap, cushion foam, or wadded-up newspaper.
+- Store electronics in their original boxes.
+If original packaging isn’t available, pack items separately in bubble wrap, cushion foam, or wadded-up newspaper.

 - Label corresponding cords and components with color-coded stickers.